 Where Soldiers Were Exposed To Asbestos

-- Barracks – Soldiers living in barracks may have come in contact with asbestos, since the material was used in construction materials when the barracks were built.
-Asbestos in barracks could be found in insulation, siding, electrical wiring, and ceiling and flooring tiles.
-Although most of the asbestos in military infrastructure has been replaced, it was impractical to get rid of all of the asbestos used.
+- Barracks – Soldiers living in barracks may have come in contact with asbestos.
+The material was used in construction materials when the barracks were built.
+Asbestos in barracks could be found in insulation, siding, electrical wiring and ceiling tiles.
+Although most of the asbestos in the Army has been replaced, it was impractical to get rid of all of the asbestos used.
 The product remains in some older barracks, though it is generally not a risk if it is not disturbed.

-- Army Vehicles – Army vehicles that were built prior to the 1970s contained asbestos.
-Virtually all vehicles had some form of the hazardous material—from ambulances and buses to tanks.
-Asbestos was used in gaskets, clutches, brake pads, and heating systems in order to promote heat resistance and to fireproof the infrastructure.
+- Army Vehicles – Army vehicles that were built prior to the 1970’s contained asbestos.
+Virtually all vehicles had some form of the hazardous material.
+This includes vehicles ranging from ambulances and buses to tanks.
+Asbestos was used in gaskets, clutches, brake pads and heating systems.
+This created a heat resistant infrastructure safe from fire.
 When exposed to heat, vehicle components could expand, which caused damage to the vehicle.
 Asbestos use reduced that risk.

-- Construction Work – Soldiers that worked on construction projects, had a higher risk of asbestos exposure.
-Army veterans involved in building, remodeling, and repairing barracks that were lined with asbestos, are at risk for asbestos exposure.
-Disturbing the asbestos materials during construction put them at risk for inhalation.
-When the Army decided to remove most of the branch’s asbestos products after the 1970s, the Army Corps of Engineers handled the removal project.
+- Construction Work – Soldiers that worked on construction projects had a higher risk of asbestos exposure.
+Army veterans involved in building, remodeling and repairing barracks are at risk for asbestos exposure.
+Disturbing asbestos materials creates a risk for inhaling airborne fibers.
+The Army decided to remove most of the branch’s asbestos products after the 1970’s.
+The Army Corps of Engineers handled the removal project.